What makes BME @ CCNY Different from Other Programs?

 Can I work and study part time?

 Barring other considerations (visa regulations, health insurance, etc.) you are free to study part time.
 Indeed, many of our MS students work full time during the day and take classes in the evening.
 Most graduate classes are scheduled in the later part of the afternoon (4pm onward) to facilitate this.

 Registration and Credits

-Student meet prior to the start of each semester with the MS advisor to discuss the courses they want to take and obtain approval (signature on the registration form).
-Students then see the graduate officer who supervises the CCNY program (Dean Walser) and the Bursar for enrollment.
-International students must register for at least 6 credits.
+Student meet prior to the start of each semester with the MS advisor to discuss the courses they want to take and obtain approval.
+Students then register online on CUNYfirst for the courses they need.
+International students must register for at least 9 credits.
 We do not recommend that student take more than 9 graduate credits per term.
-These are under-graduate level credits and therefore do not count in the GPA.
 Students can register for either the MS project (3 cr) or the MS Thesis (6 cr).
 Students may do one credit per semester or all at once.
 After all credits have been completed the student requests a letter from the mentor to the MS advisor stating the student’s grade.
 The MS advisor then submits the grade.

 What is the Attendance Policy for the BME Seminar?